trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 ## Calling views in JsLIGO

-This JsLIGO code calls the `get_larger` view from the previous example by passing the target contract address, parameters, and view name to the `Tezos.call_vew()` function:
+This JsLIGO code calls the `get_larger` view from the previous example by passing the target contract address, parameters, and view name to the `Tezos.call_view()` function:

 ```ts
 @entry